jacebenson/cedar/docs/docs/how-to/using-gitpod.md

 ## What is GitPod?

-GitPod is a cloud development environment with all the necessary tools and dependencies, allowing you to focus on building your RedwoodJS application without worrying about the setup.
-Get started quickly and efficiently by launching RedwoodJS inside GitPod!
+GitPod is a cloud development environment with all the necessary tools and dependencies, allowing you to focus on building your CedarJS application without worrying about the setup.
+Get started quickly and efficiently by launching CedarJS inside GitPod!

 ## Getting Started